 How do I find sending organizations in my state/region?

-The fastest way is to use the European database of accredited EVS organizations.
-Choosing the country: Italy, type of accreditation: sending, all organisations in Italy that can enter into an EVS partnership and send volunteers abroad are listed..
+-The fastest way is to use the European database of accredited EVS organizations.
+Choosing the country: Italy, type of accreditation: sending, all organizations in Italy that can enter into an EVS partnership and send volunteers abroad are listed…

-I’m from Naples, can I have JOINT as my sending organisation?
+I’m from Naples, can I have JOINT as my sending organization?

 I want to have Joint Association as my sending organization, what do I do?

 -If you want to have Joint Association as your Sending Organisation you need to fill out this form online and then contact us at the following address [email protected]

 – The search can be done by country or by type of activity (also both).
 Always remember to choose hosting as a type of accreditation.
 Other search terms, such as inclusion, EI (accreditation code) are less important.
 Each project is identified by: EI ref – a code that refers to the date of accreditation and its renewal; the project theme and often the second theme (complementary); approval date/Validity date indicate the validity of accreditation and have nothing to do with the dates of the project.
 The European database contains general descriptions of the projects, without the details that refer to the duration, start and end times for hosting the volunteers.
 For all specific information you have to contact the hosting organization directly; inclusion (specifies categories with fewer opportunities, those who belong to these categories may be favored in the selection process).
 Each project form contains: a brief description of the project and the host organization; a description of the tasks of the volunteers; a description of the target group; useful addresses to contact the host organization.

 Which language am I supposed to write the application in?

 – You must follow the instructions from the advertisement.
 If the selection is made by the sending organization usually they ask you to write in Italian.
 If it is the host organizations that is making the selection then you are usually supposed to use English.
 However, if you are applying to one of the organizations identified through the European database use English or the language of that country.